paulrobertlloyd/paulrobertlloyd-v3/src/_posts/entries/2009-08-09-upcoming_attractions.markdown

 As Summer hurtles towards it's conclusion (and let's assume for a second that it actually started) so the anticipation for two very special geeky events can begin.

 ## Geek in the Park
-{% picture supporting /2009/08/upcoming_attractions_geek_in_the_park.png class="u-pull-right" alt="Geek in the Park" %}A free family-friendly gathering for web designers and developers, Geek in the Park is a day long event held every year in Royal Leamington Spa.
+{% include image.html preset="supporting" path="2009/08/upcoming_attractions_geek_in_the_park.png" class="u-pull-right" alt="Geek in the Park" %}A free family-friendly gathering for web designers and developers, Geek in the Park is a day long event held every year in Royal Leamington Spa.
 The day starts with a picnic in Jephson Gardens, before heading indoors for an evening of illuminating talks by respected industry leaders.

 This years event takes place on the 15th August (that's next weekend!), with the picnic beginning at 12 noon and the evening talks starting at 7pm, held in the rather impressive Royal Pump Rooms.